5 ways teachers can use tablets in the classroom

-3. Incorporate iPads into learning areas.
+3. Incorporate tablets into learning areas.

 4. Create opportunities for students to generate content.

-“iPads really offer endless options in terms of content creation,” says Cook, who is also pursuing her doctorate in Educational Leadership with a Specialization in Education Technology at University of Phoenix.
+"IPads really offer endless options in terms of content creation,” says Cook, who is also pursuing her doctorate in educational leadership with a specialization in education technology at University of Phoenix.
 Making original content is perfect for project-based learning, she adds, pointing out that students can use the camera on the device to capture images and videos, and the writing capabilities to create various projects.
 The device’s video-mirroring capabilities even allow students to project their work on a screen, large monitor or interactive whiteboard.

 5. Use it as an adaptive technology tool.

 Multiple touch functions combined with various apps allow educators to tailor instruction for students with special needs or language barriers.
-Some special needs students, especially those with autism, seem to better demonstrate their comprehension through the iPad’s various writing-translation apps, Cook observes, while non-English-speaking students and their instructors can communicate better using visual aids as translators.
+Some special needs students, especially those with autism, seem to better demonstrate their comprehension through various writing-translation apps, Cook observes, while non-English-speaking students and their instructors can communicate better using visual aids as translators.
 “Students whom educators had difficulties reaching before,” Cook says, “are making huge gains using the iPad."